twolfson/if-i-were-to-build-a-startup-web-app/README.md

 Choices, explanations, and documentation around if I were to build a startup web app

+The goal is to build a product as quickly and efficiently as possible.

 This was mostly written in May and October 2023.
 For exceptions, there will be a note.

 - TODO: Fill in tl;dr with more info as we decide on things